 - Cook your pasta per the package’s instructions.
 (If there are no instruction, bring a large pot of water to boil, season it with salt.
 Put the pasta in for 7-8 minutes and then have a taste to see the texture.
 We’re looking for al dente.
 Not completely soft!
 Then drain, reserving a little pasta water.)

-- Heat about 1 tbsp of olive oil in a separate frying pan, add garlic.
+- Heat about 1 tablespoon of olive oil in a separate frying pan, add garlic.
 Stir constantly for 3-4 minutes until the garlic starts to colour.
 Add mushrooms and stir to mix with the garlic and oil in the pan.
 Season with a little salt, and put a lid on top to help the mushrooms maintain moisture.
 Stir occasionally until cooked through.

 - Mix the cooked mushrooms, pesto sauce, butter, mozzarella cheese, and truffle zest into the pasta.
 Top with parmesan cheese and a little extra pepper.
 (If you feel like it, throw a perfectly poached egg on top.
 Perfectly poached eggs are wonderful.)